"There are three responses to a piece of design—yes, no, and WOW!

 GRAPHIC DESIGN FACILITIES

 The design area on the third floor of the Fox Fine Arts Building provides separate studio classrooms for the teaching of graphic and web design and illustration.
 Two newly updated state-of-the art computer laboratories house over 40 iMac workstations.
 These machines run the latest graphic design industry standard Adobe Cloud print and web design software.
 Staffed with a monitor on duty during non-class hours, students enrolled in graphic design courses have access to two large-format scanners, two laser printers, two large-format color Epson ink jet printers, an enormous Epson Stylus Pro 9500 Print Engine, two digital cameras and a host of Wacom tablets.
-A separate fully-equipped computer laboratory administrated by the College of Liberal Arts’ Center for Instructional Technology (LACIT) is also available in the Liberal Arts Building, a third Macintosh facility is utilized in the Undergraduate Learning Center, and a fourth in the UTEP library.
+A separate fully-equipped computer laboratory administrated by the College of Liberal Arts’ Center for Instructional Technology (LACIT) is also available in the Liberal Arts Building.